galv-team/galv-frontend/docs/source/GettingStarted.rst

 Once the file is uploaded, you will be taken to its page.

-Notice that Galv says the file is unmapped, and that you don't see any parquet partitions (data) or a preview image.
+Notice that Galv says the file is unmapped, and that you don't see any data preview yet or a preview image.
 At the bottom of the page, you'll see Galv is warning you that the file is unmapped.
 Use the dropdown within that warning area to select the correct mapping for the file.